 It’s worth noting that Google Music also allows you to store up to 40,000 songs, Gmail offers 10GB, and you can store as many photos as you like in Google+.

 If you have a mixed collection that you want to add to your tablet and you want to store more than 5GB of content in the cloud, then the Nexus 7 is the best choice.
 Google’s cloud services are the cheapest and the most reliable, followed by Amazon.
 With Apple you will pay more.
-Even adding your existing music to iTunes will cost you $25 per year for
+Even adding your existing music to

 The displays on the Kindle Fire HD and Nexus 7 are better for watching movies.
 When it comes to audio, you should really use headphones for the best experience, but the Kindle Fire HD beats the Nexus 7 with Dolby audio, dual-driver stereo speakers.